jamulussoftware/jamuluswebsite/es/wiki/it/Include-Shared-Commands.md

 - `-i` or `--inifile` Set location of initialization file (overrides default.
-On macOS simply provide a filename only, since config files can only be read from `/Users/<username>/Library/Containers/io.jamulus.Jamulus/Data/`.
-For the server replace `io.jamulus.Jamulus` with `io.jamulus.JamulusServer`.
+On macOS simply provide a filename only, since config files can only be read from `/Users/<username>/Library/Containers/app.jamulussoftware.Jamulus/Data/`.
+  For the server replace `app.jamulussoftware.Jamulus` with `app.jamulussoftware.JamulusServer`.
 Turn on "Show Library folder" in "Show view options" in Finder to see this folder.)
 - `-n` or `--nogui` Disabilita la GUI (usato per essere lanciato senza interfaccia grafica)
 - `-p` or `--port` Imposta la porta UDP del server.
 Di default è 22124